 Respondents were asked to indicate their local connection to the parish and were able to indicate more than one connection.
+All respondents have a local connection.

-As can be seen above, 12 of the 19 respondents have close relatives currently living in the parish and 11 of the respondents currently live in the parish.
+As can be seen above, 11 of the 16 respondents have close relatives living in the parish and 10 of the responding households currently live in the parish.